OmarBedawi/my_first_e-store/README.md

 The background image of the Homepage is coming from a google research.

 The e-Book cover images have been borrowed from the website [ebooks.com](ebooks.com/en-nl/)

+The e-Book reader images come from a google research.

 ##### Fonts
 To keep the website consistent, [Google Fonts Lato](https://fonts.google.com/specimen/Lato)